maksentropy/EM-takehome/README.md

 `data_processing.py` script containts a class wrapper for a data class. `DataProcesser` extends functionality of `pandas` library with two methods:
-- `retreive_data` for reading data.
+- `read_data` for reading data.
 Right now it reads data from a CSV file but it can be extended to get data from a database or API endpoint.
+- `get_columns_as_np` returns specified columns of pandas DataFrame.
+- `dropna_columns` drops rows if in a specified column there is NaN.
 - `fill_na` is for dealing with missing values.
 It implements filling missed numerical data with median.

 `predictions.py` scipt trains the model and retunrs predictions.
+All parameters are in `config.yaml` file so changing features and targets can be done outside of script.

 For machine learning model part I assumed that only variables with prefix `latest_forecasted_*` are available when forecast for carbon intensity is made for future.
 This is how the distribution of missing values looks like.